 Admission to such proceedings is only conditional on the court verifying that the applicable procedural rules have been complied with, and receipt of an opinion from the expert regarding the presumable outcome of the liquidation.

 Unlike a standard concordato, the proposal does not need to be approved by the creditors.
 However, creditors may object to the court ratification of the concordato.
-The court shall ratify the concordato if (i) it is satisfied that the proposed plan of liquidation is feasible, (ii) it provides for payments to creditors
+The court shall ratify the concordato if: